researchsoft/website/content/blog/2021-12/index.md

 Software is seen as a key strength of the UK’s research portfolio, and the development, support and sharing of it essential to making advances in computational research.
 The Government Office for Science’s report on [Large-scale computing: the case for greater UK coordination](https://www.gov.uk/government/news/coordinating-the-uks-large-scale-computing-ecosystem) recognises that “high-quality software is fundamental to realising the benefits of investments in computing” and recommends “software development must keep pace with advances in hardware” noting that:

-  <span style="padding-left: 50px;">In academia, testing, sharing, and archiving of software should become an essential part of the research process, ensuring that scientific results can be replicated.
-New computing architectures will necessitate considerable reengineering of software.</span>
+_In academia, testing, sharing, and archiving of software should become an essential part of the research process, ensuring that scientific results can be replicated.
+New computing architectures will necessitate considerable reengineering of software._

 Recent reviews commissioned by individual research funders have echoed this.
 UKRI-BBSRC’s [Review of Data Intensive Bioscience](https://www.ukri.org/news/bbsrc-publishes-review-of-data-intensive-bioscience/) recommends that UKRI-BBSRC should

-  <span style="padding-left: 50px;">take specific actions to increase the UK capacity in mathematical and computational skills within the biosciences” and “significantly increase its investment in provision of high-quality software and data resources for the research community.</span>
+_take specific actions to increase the UK capacity in mathematical and computational skills within the biosciences” and “significantly increase its investment in provision of high-quality software and data resources for the research community._

 While the UK Research and Innovation/Meteorological Office [ExCALIBUR Research Software Engineer Knowledge Integration Landscape Review](https://doi.org/10.5281/zenodo.4986061) notes that:

-  <span style="padding-left: 50px;">[a] software programme should ensure that it encompasses a variety of different types of software activity and ensure they are contributing to developing the RSE community with High Performance Computing skills in the UK.</span>
+_[a] software programme should ensure that it encompasses a variety of different types of software activity and ensure they are contributing to developing the RSE community with High Performance Computing skills in the UK._

 ### USA